Berembed Weir

-Berembed Weir is a heritage-listed reservoir on the Murrumbidgee River at Matong, City of Wagga Wagga, New South Wales, Australia.
+Berembed Weir is a heritage-listed reservoir on the Murrumbidgee River at Matong, in the Riverina region of New South Wales, Australia.
 It was designed by Ernest de Burgh and built from 1909 to 1910 by the New South Wales Department of Public Works.
 It is also known as Berembed Diversion Weir.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Berembed Diversion Weir is the main weir built under the Barren Jack and Murrumbidgee Canals Construction Act 1906.
 It was to divert water from the Murrumbidgee River into the Main Canal via an offtake regulator.
-The Weir was designed and its construction supervised by the Rivers Water Supply & Drainage Branch of the New South Wales Department of Public Works in 1909-10.
+The Weir was designed and its construction supervised by the Rivers Water Supply & Drainage Branch of the New South Wales Department of Public Works in 1909–10.

 Berembed is an Aboriginal name for "a heap of rocks".
 It was where the low hills near the river stood well above the flood levels and a wide granite bar extended under the river bed and banks.
 The Principal Chief Engineer, L. A. B. Wade, decided that this was a good combination for the siting of a diversion weir to divert water down the main supply canal.

 The Diversion Weir comprised a weir proper with 55 collapsible Chanoine wooden wickets, a lock chamber capable of taking barges or steamers up to 100 ft.
 (30.48m) long, and a sluiceway.
 An off-take regulator was built at right angle to the weir at the head of the Main Canal.

-In 1976-7, the weir was refurbished and the wooden wickets were replaced with fixed concrete which extends across the southern two-thirds of the river's width.
+In 1976–77, the weir was refurbished and the wooden wickets were replaced with fixed concrete which extends across the southern two-thirds of the river's width.
 In 1977, the Berembed Picnic Grounds was officially opened by Lin Gordon, Minister for Water Resources.

 The staff cottage was destroyed by fire in 2012.